Les Ménuires – AD6 training camp

 All in all a Saturday was a rest day while we were waiting for the rest of the team: Jeroen and his dad, Roelof and Marten – they were confronted with bad luck and (more) car trouble and did not arrive before the end of the day.

-Fortunately Stefan motivated me by suggesting that I should call Paula to come and pick me up – I’m certain he knew that this was never going to happen…
+Fortunately Stefan was smart and motivated me by suggesting that I should call Paula to come and pick me up – I’m certain he knew that this was never going to happen…

 demanding destructive 34 km climb to the apartment at the end of the stage, but we would see.